 Your physical therapist will want to make sure that your treatment is as comfortable as possible, so you will work together on relieving pain first.
 You’ll then work on any other forms of physical activity that may bring you discomfort.

 Walking and moving programs

 Endurance training is all about working up to more advanced levels of the same form of treatment.
-Your physical therapist will provide you with an aerobic exercise program and will slowly add on time to those exercises as your endurance improves.
-For example, your endurance training may begin at 10-minute sessions and then may progress to 30-minute sessions.
+Your physical therapist will provide you with an aerobic exercise program and slowly add time to those exercises as your endurance improves.
+For example, your endurance training may begin at 10-minute sessions and then progress to 30-minute sessions.

 Are you ready to get back on your feet by improving your balance and decreasing your risk of sustaining a fall-related injury?
 Contact Wellspring Health Center at Eden Prairie, MN, to schedule a complimentary consultation and start today!